larvinloy/docker-mytardis/README.md

     git clone https://github.com/iiman/docker-mytardis.git
   ```

 3. Configure the mytardis build.
-The build can be configured as *postgres*, *mysql*, or *rmitcas*.
+The build can be configured as *postgres*, *mysql*, or *cas*.
 The following configures the build to use PostgreSQL.
   ```
     - cd docker-mytardis
     - ./init postgres
   ```

-4. Review the passwords in the enviornment sections in the docker-compose.yml
+4. Review the passwords in the enviornment sections in the docker-compose.yml and/or docker-compose-published.yml.

 5. Start the system in either of the following ways:
    - To start the system from existing images of MyTardis and related components (Recommended):